Rayful Edmond: Arrest, trial, and conviction

-Edmond was arrested on April 15, 1989 at the age of 24.
+Edmond was arrested on April 15, 1989, at the age of 24.
 His arrest and subsequent trial were widely covered by local and national media.
 Judicial officials, fearful of reprisals from members of Edmond's gang, imposed unprecedented security during the trial.
 Jurors' identities were kept secret before, during, and after trial, and their seating area was enclosed in bulletproof glass.
 The presiding judge even barred the public from the trial in an effort to protect the jury.
-Edmond was jailed at the maximum security facility at Marine Corps Base Quantico in Virginia and flown to the Federal Court House in Washington, D.C. by helicopter each day for his trial.
+Edmond was jailed at the maximum security Marine Corps Brig at Marine Corps Base Quantico in Virginia and flown to the Federal Court House in Washington, D.C. by helicopter each day for his trial.
 Authorities took this unusual step due to heightened fears of an armed escape attempt.

 Edmond was convicted of numerous federal violations: (1) Engaging in a Continuing Criminal Enterprise, under 21 U.S.C. §§ 848(b), 853 (Count One); (2) Conspiracy to distribute and possess with intent to distribute more than 5 kilograms of cocaine and more than 50 grams of cocaine base, under 21 U.S.C. § 846 (Count Two); (3) Unlawfully employing a person under 18 years of age, under 21 U.S.C. § 845b (Count Five); (4) Interstate travel in aid of racketeering, under 18 U.S.C. § 1952(a) (Count Eleven); (5) Unlawful use of a communications facility, under 21 U.S.C. § 843(b) (Counts Fourteen, Fifteen, Sixteen, and Eighteen).

 On September 17, 1990, the District Court imposed sentences of mandatory life without parole on Count One, life without parole on Counts Two and Five, 60 months on Count Eleven, and 48 months on Counts Fourteen, Fifteen, Sixteen, and Eighteen.
 Edmond's sentences were to run concurrently.

 Edmond was eventually sentenced to life in prison without parole.
 His mother, Constance "Bootsie" Perry, was sentenced to 14 years in prison for participating in his criminal enterprise.
 Several of his sisters and cousins also received sentences.